tarantool/doc/doc/2.0/sql_reference/index.rst

 INSTEAD OF {INSERT\|UPDATE\|DELETE} ON view-name

 is an INSTEAD OF trigger.
-For each affected row, the trigger action is performed "instead of" the INSERT or UPDATE or DELETE statement that causes trigger activation.
+For each affected row, the trigger action is performed \"instead of\" the INSERT or UPDATE or DELETE statement that causes trigger activation.

 For example: